D-Astudillo-ASC/Roguelike-Game-Winter-Study-2018/doc/game_design.md

-# Design Doc for Weed Strike
+# Design Doc for The Last Stand

 ### Goals

-Weed Strike is a fairly standard, simple roguelike.
+The Last Stand is a fairly standard, simple roguelike.
 As such, the player gets
 * character advancement/progression (on the mechanics side of things, not necessarily the story side)
   * some opponents that are too challenging to fight in the early stages of the game are easy to beat by the later stages of the game
 * inventory management